 Suzannah trained as a singer with Hervey Allen in London, sang with the Monteverdi Choir and The Academy of St Martin-in-the-fields and formed the female, close-harmony cabaret group, Mother’s Ruin before returning to her native Gloucestershire.
 She now combines running a thriving headhunting business with making damson gin, preparing feasts and making music with friends.

 After graduating, Debbie taught Music for five years in Surrey and sang with the Guildford Philharmonic Chorus.
 To be closer to her family she moved back to Gloucestershire and started teaching at Denmark Road High School in 2006.
 She has been singing with local chamber choirs for over ten years and started singing with Octavo in 2017.
 All her family love Music and both her daughters sing with local youth choirs.

 Paul is a member of The Oriel Singers.
 He spent his working life translating technical Russian and editing journals and books.
 He is married to the beautiful Jane and has seven children and four grandchildren.
 How did that happen?

 Crispin has enjoyed many years of making music in London and Gloucestershire, while serving as a Church of England priest and teaching RS, Philosophy and Ethics in Guildford and Bristol.
 Now settled in beautiful rural Herefordshire, he is rector of the StowCaple benefice of 7 parishes between Hereford and Ross-on-Wye.
 With the oceans of spare time this affords him he would secretly like to own and run a Bordeaux vineyard.

 Ken was a choral scholar at Christ Church Oxford and sang in London with the Corydon Singers and other top chamber choirs.
-In addition to the ‘day job’ peering into computerised accounting systems he is a novice beekeeper.
+Now retired from his ‘day job’ peering into computerised accounting systems he is a novice beekeeper.
 Otherwise, he takes up every possible chance for vocal fulfilment, which from time to time includes the Oriel Singers, Cappella Singers, choral society solo work and visits to Gloucester Cathedral and Tewkesbury Abbey.